 Shop: Okay, now you get to go have fun at the store and purchase dividers to keep the stuff you've decided to keep neat.
 We like bamboo drawer organizers from the Container Store or Bed Bath and Beyond but you can use silverware trays, small jars, gift boxes, muffin tins, food storage containers or a combination to create order.
 Pick up a few emergency supplies while you're out.
 A good junk drawer needs a flashlight, a multi-purpose tool, scissors, and matches.
 Corral like items (all keys in one section, all batteries in another).

-Pretty It Up: Line the drawer with a pretty scrap of wallpaper, spray paint your muffin trays a colour that makes you smile and see how much better your home functions.
+Pretty It Up: Line the drawer with a pretty scrap of wallpaper, spray paint your muffin trays a color that makes you smile and see how much better your home functions.